 It is not uncommon for directors of Residents’ Management Companies (RMC) to come under pressure to reduce costs and one of the prime contenders for achieving this is to dispense with the services of a reporting accountant.
 There are apparent benefits that make this attractive.
 Professional fees do not necessarily improve the quality of life at a property and it is always tempting to look at the other lessees to see if they have bookkeeping skills and might be willing to help out with the accounts or even carry out a “self audit” of the records.
-A cosy and informal, internal arrangement might seem more attractive to directors than the annual chore of getting the accounting records ready for an external accountant.
+A cosy and informal, the internal arrangement might seem more attractive to directors than the annual chore of getting the accounting records ready for an external accountant.

 High risk Strategy

 However, the “aren’t we all good mates?” approach to property management is fraught with risk for directors.
 The lease will often state that the reporting accountant is to be an ”independent qualified accountant”.
 In the absence of such a statement in the lease then best practice guidance contained in the 3rd RICS Residential Code and TECH03/11 requires that the reporting accountant is not only independent but also a practicing member of a professional accountancy body.